top of page

 Put simply, we are a group of people building our own houses and building our community.
 If you join us, your involvement will start now, before the scheme is even built, and you will be encouraged to join in.

-Whilst there’s no expectation that residents commit to every group meal or attend all community meetings, each household should be willing to play an active role in the community, perhaps by helping to cook some shared meals or washing up afterwards, or by tending to the allotment or helping with admin.
+Whilst there’s no expectation that residents commit to every group meal or attend all community meetings, each household should be willing to play an active role in the community, perhaps by helping to cook some shared meals or washing up afterwards, or by tending to the allotment or helping with admin tasks.
 Inevitably there will be meetings to take part in to help run the community.

 If you’re considering taking the leap to this alternative way of living, it may be useful to ask yourself some key questions: